Kyagara/equinox/README.md

 - More tests for the internal client and rate limit
 - Maybe the context usage throughout the project could be improved
 - Maybe more options to customize the rate limiter
-- Improve error handling, add wrapped errors
+- Maybe add wrapped errors to improve error handling
 - Improve DDragon/CDragon support

 ## About